hrolfrc/glmpynet/doc/usage_guide.rst

 Usage Guide
 ===========

-This guide provides a comprehensive overview of how to use `glmpynet` for regularized logistic regression.
+This guide provides an overview of how to use `glmpynet` for regularized logistic regression.
 It covers the hybrid API, integration with Scikit-learn, and the configuration system.